voxel51/voxel51-docs/docs/teams/query_performance.md

-After the index creation has finished, the field that you indexed will have a lightning bolt icon in the sidebar, and you should notice that expanding the field’s filter widget and performing queries on it will be noticably faster.
+After the index creation has finished, the field that you indexed will have a lightning bolt icon in the sidebar, and you should notice that expanding the field’s filter widget and performing queries on it will be noticeably faster.

 Warning